-I frequently see this question in places like Quora, and it’s both easy and complicated to answer.
-Mainly because the AS/400 doesn’t exist anymore, but confusingly programmers on it’s successor still call the modern machine “The 400” which causes a lot of confusion.
+I frequently see this question in places like Quora, and it’s both simple and complicated to answer.
+Simple because the AS/400 just doesn’t exist anymore.
+Complicated because, rather stupidly many current day programmers frequently call the IBM i System – “The AS400”.
+Sounds crazy right?

-I doubt anyone is using the old AS400 machines anymore…. they are nearly twenty years old.
+I doubt anyone is using the old AS400 machines anymore…. they are over thirty years old.

-It’s successor IBM iSeries was used up until early 2000’s – this was really a re-branding along with some hardware upgrades.
-This line was sometimes called AS/400e and eServers – so it’s easy to get confused.
+It’s successor, the IBM iSeries was used up until early 2000’s – this was really a re-branding along with some hardware upgrades.
+This line was sometimes called AS/400e and eServers but continued to run the branded OS/400 operating system.
+In a half hearted attempt to clear the confusion the IBM System i re-branding also changed the name of OS400 to i5/OS (but many of the menus on the system still called it AS400) – so it’s easy to get confused.

 The old AS/400 range was finally put to the bed with the launch of IBM POWER SYSTEMS – this hardware is hugely changed from the old AS400 machines.

 Modern architecture means this range of IBM POWER SYSTEMS really doesn’t even compare to the old creamy AS400 boxes of old.
-Think of the changes in mobile phones in the last twenty years and this will give you idea of the advances.
+Think of the changes in mobile phones in the last thirty years and this will give you idea of the ground shaking advances.

-Next time you hear someone refer to their current IBM i System as “the AS400” you can gently correct them 😉
+Next time you hear someone refer to their current IBM i System as “the 400” you can gently correct them 😉